No vacancy: High hotel rates dim Hong Kong's convention appeal

 The average room rate was $190 for the first half of 2012, not far from Singapore's $210 and nearly double Shanghai's $100, according to tourism boards in the three cities.

-During a jewellery exhibition in September, some three-star hotels tripled rates, while some four-star hotels doubled prices, data from local travel agency Million Tour Ltd showed.
+During a jewelry exhibition in September, some three-star hotels tripled rates, while some four-star hotels doubled prices, data from local travel agency Million Tour Ltd showed.

 The combination of scarce land, low interest rates and piles of speculative cash has made Hong Kong the world's most expensive residential and retail property market.